 The manufacturer is to provide the Surveyor with a test certificate or shipping statement giving the following particulars for each casting or batch of castings which has been accepted:

-- Purchaser's name and order number. - Description of castings and quality of cast iron.
+- Purchaser's name and order number.

 - Identification number.

 - Results of mechanical tests.

 - Where applicable, general details of heat treatment.

 - When specially required, the chemical analysis of ladle samples.

 - Where applicable, test pressure.